Police find body of teenager killed by friends in Santa Cruz, Rio | Rio de Janeiro

 - Anesthesiologist arrested for rape will be isolated indefinitely as a security measure

-However, friends thought the teenager had stolen his cell phone and regretted the crime.
-The group put Cauã in a car and said they would take him to his mother, Vanessa Neres.

-They said they threw the body, found this Wednesday by the police, in the Guandu River.
+The youths said they threw the body, found this Wednesday by the police, in the São Francisco River.
+The police even said that he had been found in Rio Guandu, but later corrected the information.

-To RJ1, Cauã’s mother said she noticed something was wrong when her son didn’t show up at home.
+Cauã’s mother said in an interview with TV Globo that she noticed something was wrong when her son didn’t show up at home.

 “I even thought he had a girlfriend, something… But then, one o’clock in the afternoon, I knew something was wrong.
 I started looking for it and went after the boys, I went after two of them.
 I talked and I didn’t suspect it, but then I started to suspect it”, said the woman.